-As search engine optimization experts in Charleston, SC, we keep a close eye on any changes Google makes to displaying search results.
+As a search engine optimization (SEO) agency in Charleston, SC, we keep a close eye on any changes Google makes to displaying search results.
 For example, Google made a major change to the way it displays the top results in local search.
 Previously, the top seven results for a local search were grouped into their own panel at the top of the page called the 7 Pack.
 Businesses and SEO experts placed a lot of value on getting into the 7 Pack because it led to more traffic and better SEO outcomes.
 Google cut the 7 Pack down to just three results and also restructured the format of the panel, along with making some changes to the ways the algorithm ranks local results.
 In this post, we run down why Google made these changes and what they mean for you and your site.

 Why Google Changed to the 3-Pack Display

 One of the best ways to think about this change is in the context of Google’s broader push to better serve mobile users.
 The 7 Pack, shown below, was too large to fit onto one page on mobile devices.